-Genetic predictors of postpartum depression uncoveredMay 21st, 2013 in Psychology & Psychiatry /
+Genetic predictors of postpartum depression uncoveredMay 21, 2013 in Medicine & Health / Psychology & Psychiatry

 Johns Hopkins researchers say they have discovered specific chemical alterations in two genes that, when present during pregnancy, reliably predict whether a woman will develop postpartum depression.